hmrc/help-to-save-frontend/README.md

 ## Private Beta User Restriction

-During Private Beta, when a HtS Account is Created, per-day-count and total-count counters are incremented.
+During Private Beta, when a HtS Account is created, per-day-count and total-count counters are incremented.
 After the customer’s Eligibility
 Check, the counters are checked to ensure that the cap’s haven’t been reached.
 If they have, they are shuttered, otherwise they may continue to create a HtS account.